top of page

 Sarah E. Chinn is Professor of English at Hunter College, CUNY.
 She is the author of Technology and the Logic of American Racism: A Cultural History of the Body as Evidence (2000), Inventing Modern Adolescence: Children of Immigrants in Turn-of-the-Century America (2008), and Spectacular Men: Race, Gender, and Nation on the Early American Stage, 1780-1840 (2017), the winner of the 2018 George Freedley Memorial Award for an exemplary work in the field of live theatre or performance, awarded by the Theatre Library Association and a Choice Outstanding Academic Title.
 She was awarded the American Literature Society’s 1921 Prize for best article in American literature in 2020.
 Her most recent book, Disability, the Body, and Radical Intellectuals in the Literature of the Civil War and Reconstruction is in production at Cambridge University Press.
 From 2007 to 2011, she was the Executive Director of CLAGS: A Center for LGBT Studies at the CUNY Graduate Center.
 From 2014 to 2021 she chaired the Hunter College English Department.
 Currently she is the co-editor, with Brigitte Fielder, of J19: The Journal of the Society of 19th Century Americanists.

-Daniel Diez Couch is Associate Professor of English at the U.S. Air Force Academy.
-He is the author of American Fragments: The Political Aesthetic of Unfinished Forms in the Early Republic (UPenn 2022) and a co-editor of The Part and the Whole in Early American Literature, Print Culture and Art (Bucknell, forthcoming April 2024).
+Daniel Diez Couch is is Associate Professor of English and Associate Chair at the US Air Force Academy.
+He is the author of American Fragments: The Political Aesthetic of Unfinished Forms in the Early Republic (UPenn 2022) and a co-editor of The Part and the Whole in Early American Literature, Print Culture and Art (Bucknell, 2024).
 His writing has won the Hennig Cohen Prize for the best article, book chapter, or essay in a book about Herman Melville, and his work has been supported by the McNeil Center for Early American Studies, the American Academy of Arts & Sciences, the Library Company of Philadelphia, the Huntington Library, and the American Antiquarian Society, among other institutions.
-His research has appeared in journals such as Early American Literature, Early American Studies, Arizona Quarterly, Leviathan, and Nineteenth-Century Literature.
+His research has appeared in journals such as Early American Literature, Early American Studies, Arizona Quarterly, Leviathan, and Nineteenth-Century Literature, and he is an editorial board member of Early American Literature.
+His current project brings together form, affect, and democratic politics.

 Brigitte Fielder is an Associate Professor at the University of Wisconsin-Madison and the author of Relative Races: Genealogies of Interracial Kinship in Nineteenth-Century America (Duke UP, 2020) and co-author (with Jonathan Senchyne) of Against a Sharp White Background: Infrastructures of African American Print (U of Wisconsin P, 2019).
 She is currently finishing a second book manuscript, on racialized human-animal relationships in the long nineteenth century, which shows how childhood becomes a key site for both humanization and racialization.
 Her new project deals with pre-20th-century iterations of Afrofuturism – Black employments of “old” tech for hopeful future visioning.
 Fielder is co-editor (with Sarah Chinn) of J19: The Journal of Nineteenth-Century Americanists and the Vice President/President-Elect of the Children’s Literature Association (ChLA).

-Jennifer C. James is Associate Professor at the George Washington University and author of A Freedom Bought with Blood: African American War Literature, the Civil War-World War II.
-She is at work on two books, Captive Ecologies: The Environmental Afterlives of Slavery, and Black Jack: Andrew Jackson and African American Cultural Memory, which traces the lives of three generations of her ancestors owned by Jackson to consider his relationship to enslavement and to explore a racialized memory of the president.
-She is also co-editing “‘That Pageant Terrible’: Cultural Representations of African American War Experience from the American Revolution to the Twenty-First Century,” a collection of new work on blackness and American warfare.
-Her work has been included in journals including American Literature, American Literary History, The African American Review, Feminist Studies, Resilience: A Journal of the Environmental Humanities, and MELUS, where she co-edited a special issue on race and disability studies.
+Jennifer C. James is Associate Professor and Vice-Chair and Director of Undergraduate Studies of English at the George Washington University and author of A Freedom Bought with Blood: African American War Literature, the Civil War-World War II.
+Her new book, Captive Ecologies: The Environmental Afterlives of Slavery, will appear this summer with Duke University Press.
+She is at work on a new book, Black Jack: Andrew Jackson and African American Cultural Memory, which traces the lives of three generations of her ancestors owned by Jackson to consider his relationship to enslavement and to explore a racialized memory of the president.
+She is also co-editing “‘That Pageant Terrible’: Cultural Representations of African American War Experience from the American Revolution to the Twenty-First Century,” a collection of new work on blackness and American warfare and a special issue of Regeneration “ ‘i agree with the leaves’: Diversifying the Arboreal Humanities."
+Her work has been included in journals including American Literature, American Literary History, African American Review, Feminist Studies, Resilience: A Journal of the Environmental Humanities, and MELUS, where she co-edited a special issue on race and disability studies.
 She has contributed essays to a variety of collections, such as Environmental Criticism for the 21st Century, Feminist Disability Studies, NYU’s Keywords in African American Studies and others.

 Dana Luciano is Associate Professor of English and Women’s, Gender, and Sexuality Studies at Rutgers University, where she has taught since 2018.
 Previously, she taught at Georgetown University, where she served as Director of the Women’s and Gender Studies Program (2009-2012).
 She is the author of How the Earth Feels: Geological Fantasy in the Nineteenth Century U.S. (Duke University Press, January 2024) and Arranging Grief: Sacred Time and the Body in Nineteenth Century America (NYU, 2007).
 Other publications include Unsettled States: Nineteenth-Century American Literary Studies (NYU Press, 2014), co-edited with Ivy G. Wilson; “Queer Inhumanisms,” a special issue of GLQ: A Journal of Gay and Lesbian Studies, co-edited with Mel Y. Chen (spring/summer 2015); and essays in American Quarterly, American Literature, Post45, The Los Angeles Review of Books, and elsewhere.
 She is a founding editor of Regeneration: Environment, Art, Culture, a new multimedia, open-access environmental humanities journal.